iola01/Hey-Ciao/README.md

 ## 🌱 About Me
 My name is Artiola, and I’m at the beginning of a long and exciting journey in the IT field.
 With a strong background in customer service and hospitality, I’ve always loved solving problems, helping people, and learning new things.
 I've always been interested in security and computers, but I never imagined I could actually work in this field.
 Now, seeing how much it's growing, I feel inspired to take the leap and turn my hobby into a career.
 Right now, I’m exploring Active Directory, working with virtual machines, and even taking computers apart and putting them back together.
 I keep studying, and with IT, I’m never bored.
 What started as curiosity has turned into a real passion.
 I’m constantly learning, breaking things, fixing them again, and growing step by step.
-Every lab I build teaches me something new—and I genuinely enjoy the process.
+Every lab I build teaches me something new and I genuinely enjoy the process.

 ## 🛠 Current Skills & Tools